Covid 19 Delta outbreak: 198 new cases in the community - NZ Herald

-There are 198 new cases of Covid-19 in the community today - 152 of those cases, or more than three-quarters, were in Auckland.
+There are 198 new cases of Covid-19 in the community today, including 152 in Auckland and 30 in the Waikato.

+New cases have also been confirmed in Northland, the Bay of Plenty, Wairarapa and Canterbury, and a weak positive case has been recorded in Wellington.
+A case announced yesterday in the Bay of Plenty was officially added to today's figures.

 There are 76 people in hospital and six in intensive care units.
 The average age of people with Covid-19 is 50.